TaQ-DiT: Time-aware Quantization for Diffusion Transformers: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ue} to the efficiency of hierarchical architectures, U-Net-based Diffusion Models (DMs) \cite{stable_diffusion} have achieved remarkable performance in visual generation tasks \cite{DM_performace_well,tcsvt-dm1,tcsvt-dm2}.
-Recently, inspired by the success of Transformers \cite{ViT,tcsvt-transformer1,tcsvt-transformer2}, Transformer-based DMs dubbed Diffusion Transformers (DiTs) have been developed \cite{DiT} and exhibit great scalability on more complex generation tasks.
-Particularly, the state-of-the-art (SOTA) generation framework Sora \cite{sora} is built upon DiTs, highlighting their great potential and effectiveness.
+\IEEEPARstart{R}{ecently}, inspired by the success of Transformers \cite{ViT}, Transformer-based Diffusion Models (DMs) dubbed Diffusion Transformers (DiTs) have emerged \cite{DiT}, demonstrating superior scalability on complex generation tasks compared to U-Net-based DMs \cite{stable_diffusion}.
 However, their large model size and intensive computations involved in the iterative denoising process result in slow inference speeds \cite{PTQ4DiT}, calling for effective model compression methods.

-Quantization \cite{ptq4vit}, which converts full-precision (FP) parameters into integers, is one of the most effective model compression techniques.
-Particularly, Post-Training Quantization (PTQ) has gained significant attention, as it only requires a small calibration dataset and eliminates the expensive weight fine-tuning process \cite{zeroquant,fq-vit,tcsvt-ptq1}.
-However, existing quantization methods are primarily designed for U-Net-based DMs \cite{ptq4dm,ptqd,q-diffusion}, leading to performance degradation when directly applied to DiTs due to their unique algorithmic properties and architectures \cite{Q-DiT}.
-This underscores the need for specialized quantization algorithms tailored to DiTs.
-For example, PTQ4DiT \cite{PTQ4DiT} identifies the presence of salient channels within DiTs that exhibit extreme magnitudes and variability over timesteps, and proposes dedicated techniques to facilitate quantization.
-Additionally, Q-DiT \cite{Q-DiT} observes significant variances in both weights and activations within DiTs, and introduces fine-grained quantization with an automatic granularity search strategy to boost performance.
-Despite the effectiveness of these methods, they overlook (1) the impact of reconstruction on DiT quantization and (2) the distinct quantization sensitivities of different layers within DiTs.
+\lxyRR{ Recently, many works \cite {tcsvt_dm_speedup1,tcsvt_dm_speedup2,tcsvt_dm_speedup3} have explored DiT acceleration.
+Among them, quantization \cite{ptq4vit,mixedprecision}, which converts full-precision (FP) parameters into integers, is one of the most effective compression techniques.
+Post-Training Quantization (PTQ) is particularly attractive as it requires only a small calibration dataset and avoids costly fine-tuning \cite{zeroquant,tcsvt_BinaryViT}.} However, existing quantization methods are primarily designed for U-Net-based DMs \cite{efficientdm,ptq4dm,ptqd,q-diffusion}, yielding performance drops when directly applied to DiTs due to their unique algorithmic properties and architectures \cite{PTQ4DiT, DiTAS}.
+This underscores the need for DiT-tailored quantization\lxyMinor{\cite{Q-DiT}}.
+For example, PTQ4DiT \cite{PTQ4DiT} identifies the presence of salient channels that exhibit extreme magnitudes and variability over timesteps, and proposes dedicated techniques to facilitate DiT quantization. \lxyRR{Additionally, DiTAS \cite{DiTAS} proposes temporal-aggregated smoothing for channel-wise outlier mitigation and a layer-wise grid search to improve quantization performance.} Despite the effectiveness of these methods, they overlook (1) the impact of reconstruction on DiT quantization and (2) the distinct quantization sensitivities of different layers within DiTs.

+To push the frontier of DiT quantization, we propose TaQ-DiT and make the following contributions: